-If you want to pursue research with someone not on our list, you must submit to Google Classroom a draft letter to the potential mentor.
+If you want to pursue research with someone not on our list, you must submit a draft letter to SIR@imsa.edu as a Google document.
 Once we approve it you may send it out.
 You may only send ONE letter at a time.
 You cannot be sending out e-mails to multiple people because if several of them say yes you must then reject them.
 This will not be permitted.